PXLbros/ember-cli-asset-loader/README.md

 ### Asset Types

 A few asset types are supported and can be loaded with their corresponding functions.
 A name for each asset is required so that it can be retrieved later.
+Each of the following functions will return promises that resolve when the asset has loaded.
+If the asset fails to load, the promise will not reject, but will reslove with the value `false`.

 #### Images